Euro minister cautious on size of any Cyprus bailout

 The meeting, which follows a mission by the 'troika' of international lenders to Cyprus, raises expectations that the euro zone is close to sealing a package of aid that the Mediterranean island asked for last June.

 "Friday 5 p.m.
-(1600 GMT) extra Eurogroup on Cyprus," Dutch Finance Minister Jeroen Dijsselbloem, who chairs the meetings, said on his official Twitter feed.
+(4:00 p.m.
+British time) extra Eurogroup on Cyprus," Dutch Finance Minister Jeroen Dijsselbloem, who chairs the meetings, said on his official Twitter feed.

-"The expectation is that the Eurogroup will discuss the outlines of the aid program," he said separately in a letter to the Dutch parliament.
+"The expectation is that the Eurogroup will discuss the outlines of the aid programme," he said separately in a letter to the Dutch parliament.

 Many estimates have put the island's bailout needs at around 17 billion euros ($22 billion) - roughly the size of the island's annual economic output, raising doubts about whether it could repay such a sum.